Empowering Patients with Knowledge

 We realize that people who often self-medicate to relieve symptoms of bipolar disorders unknowingly enter into a vicious cycle of mental instability and substance abuse.
 If an individual is self-medicating to cope with the pain of bipolar disorder, they deserve treatment that will address not just one, but both conditions.
 A Better Today Recovery Services understands that for a person to successfully recover from drugs and Alcohol addiction, mental health disorders must be treated as well.
 Our clinicians diligently examine and look for signs of co-occurring disorders in our patients.

 We believe it is better to leave no stone unturned.
-A Better Today Recovery Services understands that getting the proper treatment can help effectively shut the door on Substance abuse and pave way for long-term recovery.
+It is vital that one understands that getting the proper treatment can help effectively shut the door to Substance abuse and pave way for long-term recovery.

 Bipolar Symptoms: What Does a Bipolar Disorder Look Like?

-Bipolar disorder, or manic depression, is a mental illness that is characterized by intense mood changes of highs and lows.
-People suffering from a bipolar disorder may experience frequent changes in their mood, sleep, energy, thoughts and behaviors.
+Bipolar disorder, or manic depression, is a mental illness characterized by extreme mood changes of highs and lows.
+People with bipolar disorder may experience frequent changes in their mood, sleep, energy, thoughts, and behaviors.
 They can go through intense mental and emotional pain as their mood spectrum goes from intense highs to depressive lows.

 The intense highs of bipolar are called “manic episodes.”
-Manic episodes can be characterized by over confidence, delusions of grandeur, and over excitement.
+Manic episodes can be overconfidence, delusions of grandeur, and overexcitement.
 A person experiencing a manic episode can also be very irritable and begin to display risky and reckless behavior.
 Bipolar disorder also affects activity levels and the ability to carry out day-to-day tasks.

-The lows of a Bipolar disorder are known as “depressive states” and they mimic the symptoms of clinical depression.
+The lows of Bipolar disorder are known as “depressive states,” and they mimic the symptoms of clinical depression.
 An individual can feel hopeless, sad, and worthless during these episodes.
 Prolonged depressive states can result in suicidal behavior.

-Those who have a bipolar disorder can experience a mid-range mood in between these highs and lows where they may feel temporarily normal.
+Those with bipolar disorder can experience a mid-range mood between these highs and lows where they may feel temporarily normal.
 For those with extreme cases of bipolar disorder, this does not last long.
 More than any other mental health disorder, those with bipolar are more likely to turn to substance abuse to self-medicate.
 A substance use disorder can either trigger bipolar disorder or make a person’s existing bipolar disorder more unmanageable.

 Why is it Important to Treat Both Bipolar and Substance Abuse Disorders Simultaneously?

-When a bipolar disorder and a substance addiction develop in someone’s life, it greatly increases the potential for negative consequences in a person’s life.
-The highs and lows of bipolar disorder can cause mental frustration, emotional pain and turmoil.
+When bipolar disorder and a substance addiction develop in someone’s life, it greatly increases the potential for negative consequences in a person’s life.
+The highs and lows of bipolar disorder can cause mental frustration, emotional pain, and turmoil.
 Too often are the symptoms of an undiagnosed mental disorder.
-The extreme polarities of bipolar disorder are often a reason that leads a person to heavily abusing drugs and alcohol.
+The extreme polarities of bipolar disorder are often a reason that leads a person to abuse drugs and alcohol heavily.

-A person struggling in active addiction tends to be unaware that they are also dealing with an undiagnosed bipolar disorder.
-When drug and Alcohol abuse begins, they do not realize that they are self-medicating to control the symptoms of the bipolar disorder.
-This destructive behavior of self-medicating causes the person to be dependent on that substance for every symptom their bipolar disorder causes, which quickly leads to an addiction that will eventually spiral out of control.
+A person struggling with active addiction tends to be unaware that they are also dealing with an undiagnosed bipolar disorder.
+When drug and Alcohol abuse begins, they do not realize that they are self-medicating to control the symptoms of bipolar disorder.
+This destructive behavior of self-medicating causes the person to depend on that substance for every symptom their bipolar disorder causes, quickly leading to an addiction that will eventually spiral out of control.

-If an individual has been diagnosed with bipolar disorder and is self-medicating with drugs and Alcohol, seeking help now can save their life.
-A Better Today Recovery Services offers many different treatment and therapy options such as cognitive behavioral therapy, motivational interviewing, individual therapy, family therapy, group therapy, trauma therapy and more.
-Our master level clinicians understand the importance of individualized treatment and how it is the most effective method for treating both the addiction and the co-occurring disorder.
+If an individual has been diagnosed with bipolar disorder and is self-medicating with drugs and Alcohol, seeking help can save their life.
+It is important to seek treatment and therapy options.
+Modalities include cognitive behavioral therapy, motivational interviewing, individual therapy, family therapy, group therapy, trauma therapy, and more.

 Why Do People with a Bipolar Disorder Self-medicate with Drugs & Alcohol